sidsharths1245/KeepImport/README.md

-# KeepImport
-A python script to import notes from one keep account to another

 # Google Keep Takeout Importer

 A robust Python script to import notes from a Google Keep Takeout export (`.json` files) into a new Google Keep account.